Pat & Dick Hickerson

 In 2004 Dad noticed the TV ads featuring (actors) James Garner and Robert Wagner talking about the benefits of Reverse Mortgages.
 Dad responded to a mailer wanting to know what a reverse mortgage was.

 Les Barnhart, a reverse mortgage salesperson came to my parents home in March 2005.
 He had 2 months of reverse mortgage sales experience.
 He had 10 years long term care insurance sales expertise and was still selling it when he met with my parents.
 He would have known from his Long Term Care sales and "Certified Senior Advisor" expertise that mom and dad lacked the capacity to understand or sign a reverse mortgage.
-Not one of the promised benefits in Barnhart's flip chart presentation applied to my parent's circumstances or financial situation.
-At the end of the presentation, he presented a company generated loan application, good faith estimate, disclosures, loan comparison sheet, and amortization schedule based on property value guesstimated by my dad to be $550,000.
+Knowing not one of the promised benefits in Barnhart's flip chart presentation applied to my parent's circumstances or financial situation didn't stop him.
+He came armed with a company generated loan application he had my parents sign on the spot.

 Mom and Dad had HUD counseling over the phone without any verification by the counselor of who they were talking to, what they understood or if they had any capacity to comprehend what was being said.
 In 2005 the only purpose of counseling was to inform the borrower of the process of getting a reverse mortgage.
 Most borrowers believe they are being given the financial and legal advice by the "counselor" they need to determine if a reverse mortgage is suitable for their particular situation.
 They are not.

 There is no counseling on the things that should matter - what is the financial situation, health, long term need, legal and tax consequences specific to each borrower on these critical end of life issues?